Mclylee/ES2016_14353071/README.md

 #### The environment for DOL development has been successfully built !

 ###Experimental experience
     This experiment has me know the foundamental knowledge of DOL, including what is DOL and how to build a environment for DOL developing.
 Moreover, I also learn to use a github to reserve my experiment results and update my learining progress, maybe even share my experiences with the others in the near future.
-I also become to how what "markdown" is and begin to  type some words with this kind of language, like this article.Quite a beginning.
+I also become to what "markdown" is and begin to  type some words with this kind of language, like this article.Quite a beginning.